andrewm24/andrewm24.github.io/README.md

 ```

 The server persists user credentials in a SQLite database, streams uploaded
+journal videos to disk (up to 500 MB each) and surfaces an upload progress bar
-journal videos to disk, **and** serves the frontend so you can visit
+in the journal.
+It also serves the frontend so you can visit
 `http://localhost:3000` to use PokéJournal with authentication enabled.

 If you open the static files directly (e.g. via GitHub Pages), the app will